 The second set of commissions was part of Eastman’s 2016 EROI Festival (Eastman Rochester Organ Initiative), which focused on “Breath for Singing: The Organ and the Human Voice.”
 On commission from the Utech Fund, Thomas Troeger provided a new text “Lord, Keep Us Modest When We Claim,” and Nico Muhly composed a setting (subsequently published in 2016 by St. Rose Music Publishing Co. and Chester Music Limited).

 The first text competition took place in 2017, specifying a text suitable for a hymnal category of “Gathering,” “Beginning of Service,” or “Morning Hymns,” the text to be sung to either of two Genevan Psalter tunes: Psalm 136 or Psalm 138.
 The panel of judges—Emily Brink, Carl Daw, Sister Delores Dufner, and Martin Jean—evaluated 28 text submissions anonymously and unanimously chose a text by Wayne Wold entitled “Voices Arise, Let Joy Be Heard,” sung to “Psalm 138” from the Genevan Psalter.
-The first singing of this hymn will occur at the 2017 Utech Hymnody Symposium and Festival.
+The first singing of this hymn occurred at the 2017 Utech Hymnody Symposium and Festival.

 Through these four interrelated dimensions we aim to honor the interests and accomplishments of George W. Utech in the area of hymnody—by nurturing the writing and composition of new hymns, and by educating future generations of church musicians in this rich and vital area of sacred music.